mostlytricks/TIL/README.md

 # TIL
-Today I learned, which is always better only if it is written. holy cow.
+Today I learned, which is always better only if it is written. holy moly.

 # What/How I do write
 - 1 commits per day (hope so)